Neutrinos & Fundamental Symmetries Faculty

 Science goal: Search for neutrinoless double beta decay, which could answer why we live in a Universe of matter, not antimatter.

-WL involvement: Yale is leading efforts to build the photon detectors for nEXO.
-Moore serves as the sub-system scientist for the photon sensors.
-Moore is also collaborating with LLNL and SLAC to study ways to capture xenon directly from the atmosphere.
+WL involvement: Yale led efforts to build the photon detectors for nEXO.
+Moore served as the sub-system scientist for the photon sensors.
+Moore also collaborated with LLNL and SLAC to study ways to capture xenon directly from the atmosphere.

 Project 8